iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 Originally published June 2, 2018.

-Update, June 4 at 1:23 p.m.
-PT: Most recent update from Apple's WWDC keynote.
+Update, June 5 at 7:49 a.m.
+PT: Most recent update after Apple's WWDC keynote.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.